PawseySC/container-workflows/_episodes/08-ml-example.md

 > docker build -t bskjerven/tensorflow-ex .
 ```

-Here were giving our image a title; the naming format is `<dockerhub account>/<image name>`, so you can substitute in your own details.
+Here were giving our image a title; the naming format is `<Docker Hub Account>/<Image Name>`, so you can substitute in your own details.
 You'll need to set up your own DockerHub account if you want to push this image to the cloud later.

 We can now run the container just as before, but let's test it first: